-It isn’t enough to be blissful when you’re meditating.
+It isn’t enough to be blissful or calm just when you’re meditating.
 This program seeks to bring mindful awareness into every moment.

-Using the framework of the Buddhist Noble Eightfold path and a foundation of teachings and practices of Vajrayana Buddhism and Tibetan visualization practices, we integrate ancient principles with the modern world by drawing on teachings by Peter Senge, Ken Wilbur, Otto Sharmer, and many more industry leaders.
+Using the framework of the Buddhist Noble Eightfold path and a foundation of teachings and practices of Vajrayana Buddhism and Tibetan visualization practices, we integrate ancient principles with the modern world by also drawing on teachings by Peter Senge, Ken Wilbur, Otto Sharmer, and many more modern thought leaders.

 This curriculum empowers students with skills that benefit spiritual growth, transformation, and a new orientation to career, relationships and day-to-day life.

 As part of a conscious community, the Three-Month Intensive Program includes participation in all activities involved with running a meditation center.
 Our routine includes morning and evening group meditations, three meals, classes, morning contemplations, as well as fun and exploratory activities.
 Living fully in community is an integral part of the program – it is both a challenge and a joy, and is the source of much of the learning and insights you can expect here.